 Deterrence Is Key

-In sum, any fair and honest intermediation of economy-wide online consumer demand and business consumer supply will naturally trend, via human nature, toward economy-wide unfair and deceptive disintermediation of consumer demand and business consumer supply, if there is no feared enforcement deterrent from the FTC, DOJ or state attorney general cops policing the markets to keep them fair and honest.
+In sum, any fair and honest intermediation of economy-wide online consumer demand and business consumer supply will naturally trend, via human nature, towards economy-wide unfair and deceptive disintermediation of consumer demand and business consumer supply, if there is no feared enforcement deterrent from the FTC, DOJ or state attorney general cops policing the markets to keep them fair and honest.

 If new FTC chairman Joseph Simon’s pledged agency review of its past antitrust non-enforcement determines that existing authority is insufficient to address the evident “unfair and deceptive acts or practices” above, then the FTC should request new authority from Congress to address them urgently.